srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

-- Changing window title only happens when text is different
+- Changing window title only happens when text is changed
-- Slightly improved performance of particle creation
+- Reduced overhead when creating particles

 ### 📦 Dependency updates